Iago Aspas

-Iago Aspas Juncal (/gl/; born 1 August 1987) is a Spanish professional footballer who plays as a striker for and captains La Liga club Celta Vigo.
+Iago Aspas Juncal (/gl/; born 1 August 1987) is a Spanish professional footballer who plays as a striker for and captains La Liga club Celta de Vigo.

-He has spent most of his career with Celta, appearing in 524 official games across 16 seasons and scoring 214 goals.
+He has spent most of his career with Celta, appearing in 572 official games across 17 seasons and scoring 222 goals.
 He made his La Liga debut with the club in 2012 and moved to Liverpool the following year, returning to Celta in 2015 after a loan at Sevilla.

 Aspas first appeared with the Spain senior team in 2016.
 He represented the country at the 2018 World Cup.